Never Miss An Opportunity with Our 2021 eComm Event Toolkit

-June 21: Father’s Day
+June 20: Father’s Day

 July 4: US Independence Day

 However, if you want to grab your last-minute buyers, make sure to extend your sales until the weekend after the first school day.
-This is the perfect way to clear up some shelf room by putting some low-volume items on clearance, and giving customers only a limited amount of time to act on your great offers.
+This is the perfect way to clear up some shelf space by putting some low-volume items on clearance, and giving customers only a limited amount of time to act on your great offers.

 26 - 30 November: Cyber Week

 Cyber week is what eCommerce merchants prepare for all year.
-Starting with Thanksgiving on November 26, going through Black Friday, Small Business Saturday, Super Sunday, and finishing with Cyber Monday, these 5 days, put together, accumulate the most sales for retailers without a doubt.
+Starting with Thanksgiving on November 25, going through Black Friday, Small Business Saturday, Super Sunday, and finishing with Cyber Monday, these 5 days, put together, accumulate the most sales for retailers without a doubt.

 It’s all hands on deck when it comes to Cyber week.
 What does this mean?
-You need to go extra heavy on all marketing.
+You need to go extra heavy on all marketing activites.
 Try to be as specific as possible, be extra creative with your discounts, try to appeal to your customers on a personal level and offer them deals on items you know will definitely interest them.

-25 December - Christmas
+December 25 - Christmas

-26 December - Boxing Day
+December 26 - Boxing Day

 Nowadays, Boxing day has become a synonym of post-Christmas laziness, watching sports on TV, cold turkey… and bed-based online shopping.

 Being primarily an online holiday, Boxing Day is the perfect chance for eCommerce merchants to reach their customers via SMS.
 Especially if you emphasize that your offers are entirely there for your customer to indulge in.
 Why is it important to focus on providing them some “Me” shopping?
-Because they are exhausted from shopping for all of their relatives and friends, and what’s more - they might have not gotten what they wanted for Christmas this year.
+Because they are exhausted from looking for presents for all of their relatives and friends, and what’s more - they might have not gotten what they wanted for Christmas this year.
 But you are there to show them they can self-treat themselves to a sweet present with an even sweeter deal.

 An important thing to note when creating your Boxing Day campaigns: try to not put too much focus on the discount you are providing.
 At this point, after Black Friday, Cyber Monday and Christmas, customers are experiencing the so-called “discount fatigue” and you are risking being ignored.
 Instead, try to make your offer stand out with a rich personality, make them see that you really thought out what you are offering them, based on their personal needs and wants.

-2020 Will be Your Year!
+2021 Will be Your Year!

-We are hoping that this event calendar will guide you through 2020 and will help you plan out your year, optimize performance and ultimately: have a sales blast!
+We are hoping that this event calendar will guide you through 2021 and will help you plan out your year, optimize performance and ultimately: have a sales blast!

 Stay tuned for our SMSBump team has a lot up its sleeves for this year.
 And if you haven’t yet considered text marketing, it’s never too late to hop onboard.